Blue (1993 film): Cast

-Release and premiere
+Release and reception

-On its premiere, on 19 September 1993, Channel 4 and BBC Radio 3 collaborated on a simultaneous broadcast so viewers could enjoy a stereo soundtrack.
+On its premiere, on 19 September 1993, Channel 4 and BBC Radio 3 collaborated on a simultaneous broadcast so viewers could enjoy either the film or the stereo soundtrack.
+Radio 3 listeners were also able to send away for a blue postcard ahead of the broadcast, to look at during the radio broadcast.
 Radio 3 subsequently broadcast the soundtrack separately as a radio play and it was later released as a CD.

-The film has been released on DVD in Germany and Italy.
+Blue has been released on DVD in Germany and Italy.
 On 23 July 2007, British distributor 'Artificial Eye' released a DVD tying Blue with Glitterbug, a collage of Jarman's Super-8 footage.

 Cinematographer Christopher Doyle has called Blue one of his favourite films, calling it "one of the most intimate films I've ever seen."
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 5 reviews.